 How to start freelancing is a question more and more people are asking, as so much of the world turns towards working for yourself rather than working for someone else.

-In this article I’ll walk you through the absolute basics of how to start freelancing.
+In this article I’ll walk you through the absolute basics of how to start freelancing for beginners.
 From discovering what type of freelance skills you possess to learning how to find freelance work, here you will learn how to freelance, step by step.

 How to Start Freelancing